›› Powering Formula E

 Since its inception in 2014, Formula E has boomed in popularity.
 Contenders now include automotive manufacturers like BMW, Jaguar and Mahindra, with Mercedes-Benz and Porsche set to join the line up in the 2019–20 competition.

-Most car racing tournaments like F1 are held in rural and desolate areas, Formula E races are held in the middle of the world's capital cities.
-While Formula E cars still drive like traditional racing cars, they don't sound like one.
+Whereas most car racing tournaments like F1 are held in rural and desolate areas, Formula E races are held in the middle of the world’s capital cities.
+While Formula E cars still drive like traditional racing cars, they don’t sound like one.
 This is because the roar of a combustion engine is missing and so are its harmful CO2 emissions.

 Compared to traditional combustion engines, EVs are designed to be much simpler.
 In Formula E, every team is supplied with the same battery technology and chassis, but manufacturers can integrate their own drivetrains, motors to drive the drivetrains and then of course how many motors and gears they want.

-By adding in specialist components, automotive manufacturers can eliminate the 300 moving parts you would typically find in a F1 car, to just one moving part in an EV by optimizing the vehicle's electric motor.
+By adding in specialist components, automotive manufacturers can eliminate the 300 moving parts you would typically find in a F1 car, to just one moving part in an EV by optimising the vehicle’s electric motor.

-To explain more clearly, the electric motor in an EV is much smaller and lighter than an internal combustion engine and weighs around 26 kilograms, providing more than 250 horsepower.
-The motor typically drives the rear wheels of the car and, to ensure smooth driving at high speeds, manufacturers need to install electronics like REO's current transformer and REO high current filter, to convert the battery's current from DC to AC.
+To explain more clearly, the electric motor in an EV is much smaller and lighter than an internal combustion engine and weighs around 26 kilo grams, providing more than 250 horsepower.
+The motor typically drives the rear wheels of the car and, to ensure smooth driving at high-speeds, manufacturers need to install electronics like REO’s current transformer and REO high current filter, to convert the battery’s current from DC to AC.
 This can then be transferred to the electric motor and then directly into the wheels.

 The torque delivery from the motor is almost instant, giving the powertrain extremely fast acceleration, as required in fast-series tournaments like Formula E.